Psychedelic music

-Psychedelic music (sometimes called psychedelia) is a wide range of popular music styles and genres influenced by 1960s psychedelia, a subculture of people who used psychedelic drugs such as 5-MeO-DMT, DMT, LSD, psilocybin mushrooms, and mescaline, to experience synesthesia and altered states of consciousness.
+Psychedelic music (sometimes called psychedelia) is a wide range of popular music styles and genres influenced by 1960s psychedelia, a subculture of people who used psychedelic drugs such as DMT, LSD, mescaline, and psilocybin mushrooms, to experience synesthesia and altered states of consciousness.
 Psychedelic music may also aim to enhance the experience of using these drugs and has been found to have a significant influence on psychedelic therapy.

 Psychedelia embraces visual art, movies, and literature, as well as music.
 Psychedelic music emerged during the 1960s among folk and rock bands in the United States and the United Kingdom, creating the subgenres of psychedelic folk, psychedelic rock, acid rock, and psychedelic pop before declining in the early 1970s.
 Numerous spiritual successors followed in the ensuing decades, including progressive rock, krautrock, and heavy metal.
 Since the 1970s, revivals have included psychedelic funk, neo-psychedelia, and stoner rock as well as psychedelic electronic music genres such as acid house, trance music, and new rave.

 Characteristics

 "Psychedelic" as an adjective is often misused, with many acts playing in a variety of styles.
 Acknowledging this, author Michael Hicks explains:

 A number of features are quintessential to psychedelic music.
-Exotic instrumentation, with a particular fondness for the sitar and tabla are common.
-Songs often have more disjunctive song structures, key and time signature changes, modal melodies and drones than contemporary pop music.
+Eastern instrumentation, with a particular fondness for the sitar and tabla, is common.
+Songs often have more disjunctive song structures, key and time signature changes, modal melodies, and drones than contemporary pop music.
 Surreal, whimsical, esoterically or literary-inspired lyrics are often used.
 There is often a strong emphasis on extended instrumental segments or jams.
 There is a strong keyboard presence, in the 1960s especially, using electronic organs, harpsichords, or the Mellotron, an early tape-driven 'sampler' keyboard.

 Elaborate studio effects are often used, such as backwards tapes, panning the music from one side to another of the stereo track, using the "swooshing" sound of electronic phasing, long delay loops and extreme reverb.
 In the 1960s there was a use of electronic instruments such as early synthesizers and the theremin.
 Later forms of electronic psychedelia also employed repetitive computer-generated beats.